-- Financial stress has been on the rise in recent days. - Two U.S. banks with crypto-related strategies, Signature Bank and Silvergate Capital Corp., have closed after the failure of cryptocurrency exchange FTX last November. - California-based Silicon Valley Bank (SVB) suffered a rapid run on deposits and has been closed by the FDIC. - In Europe, Credit Suisse (CS), a large but troubled Swiss bank, has been sold with Swiss government assistance to UBS. - These developments have led to volatile trading in banking equities and increases in measures of financial stress.
+- Financial stress has been on the rise in recent weeks. - Two U.S. banks with crypto-related strategies, Signature Bank and Silvergate Capital Corp., have closed after the failure of cryptocurrency exchange FTX last November. - California-based Silicon Valley Bank (SVB) suffered a rapid run on deposits and has been closed by the FDIC. - In Europe, Credit Suisse (CS), a large but troubled Swiss bank, has been sold with Swiss government assistance to UBS.

-Financial stress readings are higher
+Financial stress readings are relatively low